-- You can use a health savings account.
+- Do you want to use a health savings account?
 If you’re interested in contributing to a health savings account, you’ll need to purchase an HSA-qualified high-deductible health plan.

 - Consider your provider network when you compare plans.
 If it’s important to you to have specific doctors in the plan’s network, or specific medications covered by the plan, pay close attention to the provider network and the formulary (covered drug list) of any plan you’re considering.
 These vary considerably from one plan to another.
-The federal health insurance marketplace, HealthCare.gov, and most of the 15 state-based marketplaces allow you to check which plans specific doctors and hospitals accept.
+The federal health insurance marketplace, HealthCare.gov, and the 18 state-based marketplaces have tools that will allow you to sort the available plans based on provider networks and covered drug lists.

 - You can buy additional coverage.
 If you want additional coverage beyond major medical, you can read more about purchasing supplemental benefits.